Sleep more, snore less

 Various factors in your room may impact your sleep quality, which can cause snoring.

 Make sure you do your house cleaning.
 The allergens in your room and bed can prevent you from getting optimum sleep.
+It is recommended you wash your sheets regularly to prevent allergen buildup.

 Keep your room at a cool temperature.
 Most people sleep better in a room that is not too hot.
 However, you do not need to make your room too cold.
+The suggested bedroom temperature should be between 60 and 67 degrees Fahrenheit for optimal sleep.

 Further, make sure your bed is comfortable.
 Your bed covers should leave you enough room to move and turn comfortably.
 Your bed and pillows should also feel comfortable.
 Seek the right level of firmness and support for your body.
 Ultimately, a better sleep environment should help you sleep more and snore less.